How the Fauteuil à Dossier Basculant (LC1) Combines Aesthetics and Comfort

 In designing it, the three drew inspiration from the basic principles of colonial-era chairs.
 This balance between form and function reflects the design ethos of Le Corbusier and his partners: the pursuit of furniture that fits in with their living spaces and fills them with meaning.

-For those who can not speak French, the name may sound a little unusual.
+For those who can’t speak French, the name may sound a little unusual.
 In fact, the name simply means “armchair with tilting backrest”.
 So the name of the design classic emphasizes its key functional feature.
 In the past, the chair was known as LC1, where the letters “LC” are an abbreviation for Le Corbusier, while the number “1” shows that it is the first piece of furniture in this collection.

 Today the chair, like many other classics, is manufactured by Cassina.
 The design has remained unchanged, but it is available in different versions.
 It combines functionality with elegance, which enriches any room.
 Its minimalist aesthetics make it a timeless piece of furniture even today.